PowerBall253/EternalPatchManifestRust/README.md

 ### Windows
 To compile, you'll need a Rust environment set up with rustup and the Visual Studio C++ build tools.
 You can set it up by downloading rustup from [here](https://www.rust-lang.org/tools/install) and follow the given instructions, then downloading Visual Studio 2019 and selecting the C++ tools for download.

-NOTE: All the following commands are for PowerShell.
+NOTE: All the following commands are for CMD.

 Afterwards, clone this repo:
 ```